XDarnoX/bt-reliable-subtensor/README.md

 Stay informed in real-time with automated Discord notifications that alert you to critical events and state changes:

-- **State Changes:** Receive updates when the node transitions between SYNCING, BEHIND, and CAUGHT_UP states.
+- **State Changes:** Receive updates when the node transitions between SYNCING, BEHIND, CAUGHT_UP and UNAVAILABLE states.
 - **Error Alerts:** Get notified of any errors encountered during monitoring, firewall management, or auto-healing processes.
 - **Recovery Actions:** Alerts when auto-healing procedures are initiated or successfully completed.